-- A) Despite the good faith of many statesmen involved, none of these agreements carried any real weight. - B) Economic conditions in Europe were another important cause of renewed conflict. - C) Others saw disarmament as the most promising means of guaranteeing peace. - D) Politicians feared international relations would be undermined by the growing imbalance of power in Europe. - E) Moreover, the economic depression of the 1930s contributed in several ways to the coming of the war
+- A) Despite the good faith of many statesmen involved, none of these agreements carried any real weight. - B) Economic conditions in Europe were another important cause of renewed conflict. - C) Others saw disarmament as the most promising means of guaranteeing peace. - D) Politicians feared international relations would be undermined by the growing imbalance of power in Europe. - E) Moreover, the economic depression of the 1930s contributed in several ways to the coming of the war - 8. -----.

-- 48. -----.
 Like the French Revolution, they brought down not only a regime, but an empire.
 Like the French Revolution, they gave way to violence.
 And again like the French Revolution, they had sweeping international consequences.
-These revolutions and the fall of the Soviet Union marked the end of the Cold War, which had structured international politics and shaped the everyday lives of millions of people since the end of World War II. - A) The Iron Curtain had established one of the most rigid borders in European history. - The Eastern European revolutions of 1989 and the subsequent collapse of the Soviet Union were a revolutionary turning point. - C) The collapse of the Soviet Union opened up both Russia and its former imperial dominions. - D) In the 1970s and 1980s, the Eastern European nations faced serious financial difficulties. - E) The Czechs staged demonstrations against Soviet domination towards the end of 1988. held
+These revolutions and the fall of the Soviet Union marked the end of the Cold War, which had structured international politics and shaped the everyday lives of millions of people since the end of World War II. - A) The Iron Curtain had established one of the most rigid borders in European history. - B) The Eastern European revolutions of 1989 and the subsequent collapse of the Soviet Union were a revolutionary turning point. - C) The collapse of the Soviet Union opened up both Russia and its former imperial dominions. - D) In the 1970s and 1980s, the Eastern European nations faced serious financial difficulties. - E) The Czechs staged demonstrations against Soviet domination towards the end of 1988.

-- A) Geologists have always challenged the Biblical account of creation. - B) These upheavals in the world of ideas unsettled older conceptions of individuality. - C) Towards the end of the century, however, scientific developments defied these expectations.

-- 50. In ancient Egypt most people were poor, living in crowded conditions in simple mud-brick dwellings.
-During the period of prosperity, however, skilled artisans, such as jewellers, goldsmiths, and the like, could elevate themselves and enjoy nicer surroundings.
-The vast majority of Egyptians, however, were peasants who, as unskilled labourers, provided the brute force necessary for agriculture and construction.
-Beneath them were slaves, typically captives from foreign wars rather than native Egyptians. - A) There can be little doubt that the massive investment of labour and wealth required to build the great pyramids put grave strains on Egyptian society.
-B) The pyramids were in fact raised by tens of thousands of peasant workers, who most probably participated - B) The pyramids were in fact raised by tens of thousands of peasant workers, who most probably participated willingly in the building projects. - Potters, weavers, masons, bricklayers, brewers, merchants, and schoolteachers also enjoyed a higher standard of living. - E) Gender divisions may have been less clearly defined among the peasantry than they were among the elites.
+- 49. Nineteenth-century liberals had confidence in science.
+Not only did science deliver technological and material progress, but it also confirmed liberals' faith in the power of human reason to uncover and command the laws of nature. ---- Evolutionary theory, psychology and social sciences all introduced visions of humanity that were sharply at odds with conventional liberal wisdom.
+At the same time, artists and intellectuals mounted their own revolt against nineteenth-century conventions.
+Morals, manners, institutions, and traditions: all established values and assumptions were under question. - A) Geologists have always challenged the Biblical account of creation. - B) These upheavals in the world of ideas unsettled older conceptions of individuality. - C) Towards the end of the century, however, scientific developments defied these expectations. - 50.
+In ancient Egypt most people were poor, living in crowded conditions in simple mud-brick dwellings.
+During the period of prosperity, however, skilled artisans, such as jewellers, goldsmiths, and the like, could elevate themselves and enjoy nicer surroundings. ---- The vast majority of Egyptians, however, were peasants who, as unskilled labourers, provided the brute force necessary for agriculture and construction.
+Beneath them were slaves, typically captives from foreign wars rather than native Egyptians. - A) There can be little doubt that the massive investment of labour and wealth required to build the great pyramids put grave strains on Egyptian society. - B) The pyramids were in fact raised by tens of thousands of peasant workers, who most probably participated willingly in the building projects. - D) Potters, weavers, masons, bricklayers, brewers, merchants, and schoolteachers also enjoyed a higher standard of living. - E) Gender divisions may have been less clearly defined among the peasantry than they were among the elites.